eliona-smart-building-assistant/eliona-scripts/README.md

 - **utc_offset_hours**: The UTC offset used to adjust the target date and time.
   - **Default**: `2`
   - **Description**: Defines the number of hours to offset from Coordinated Universal Time (UTC).
 For example, for UTC+2, set `utc_offset_hours` to `2`.
 This ensures that the target date is calculated based on the specified time zone, allowing accurate retrieval of temperature and HDD data relative to your local time.

 ---

 ## ⚙️ Usage Notes

 - The script calculates **Heating Degree Days (HDD)** only when the outdoor temperature is below the threshold set in the **`heating_threshold`** variable (default is 12°C).
 Ensure the threshold is set according to your heating requirements.

+- The timestamp added to the heap is set to 23:59 of the previous day by default.
+However, this can be modified if necessary in line 39.

 - The attributes (`degree_days`, `outside_temperature`) should be of the subtype **"input"** in the Eliona system to ensure the data is correctly stored and processed.